 This map shows you the Kaskikot Trail.

 Please note this map should not be used as a practical hiking map.
 The route shows the main Kaskikot hike to the west while the black line leading to the east is the Kaskikot Sarangkot trail.
+Detailed trekking maps can be obtained in Nepal at very low costs and in my own trekking in Nepal guidebook.

 The Kaskikot Hike does not have any nearby tourist facilities.
 The closest is near Sarangkot or Pokhara.